 - #selfharmmm: This is a trending hashtag used on social media to identify or even glorify self-harming habits, such as cutting.

-The origins of online slang are closely related to text message culture, social networking sites, gaming, and online chats or forums.
-Among the most popular terms to arise from this era is “TBH,” meaning “to be honest.”
+The origins of online slang are closely related to text message culture, social networking sites, gaming and online chats or forums.

-Slang has been around for many years and each generation has its own style that sets it apart from others.
-However, moving this language into the digital space can create more opportunities for your kids to be put in more danger.
+Slang has been around for many years, and each generation has its own style that sets it apart from others.
+However, moving this language into the digital space can create more opportunities for your kids to be put in danger.

-Cyberbullying is a widespread problem among teens (33 percent of youth across the globe experience bullying online), and online slang could be contributing to the problem.
-Examples of cyberbullying include demeaning behavior, harassment, threats, and embarrassing remarks towards another using an online platform.
+Cyberbullying is a widespread problem among teens (41% of internet users in the U.S. have experienced online harassment), and online slang could be contributing to the problem.
+Examples of cyberbullying include demeaning behavior, harassment, threats and embarrassing remarks toward another using an online platform.

-According to the Cyberbullying Research Center, 31 percent of young adults have reported that their peers have misunderstood their social media posts or texts.
-Additionally, 38 percent of people experience cyberbullying on social platforms daily.
-Many teens use hateful and mean online slang terms, and unfortunately young adults who experience this type of behavior are twice as likely to self-harm and execute suicidal behavior.
+According to the Cyberbullying Research Center, 31% of young adults have reported that their peers have misunderstood their social media posts or texts.
+Additionally, 38% of people experience cyberbullying on social platforms every day.
+Many teens use hateful online slang terms, and young adults who experience this type of behavior are twice as likely to self-harm and execute suicidal behavior.

-Online predators also aren’t strangers to the internet when it comes to targeting teens.
-Predators such as drug dealers and pedophiles have found a way to adopt online lingo that teens are using today as a way to communicate and relate with them.
-According to the Journal of Adolescent Health, one in five youth between the ages of nine and 17 will see unwanted sexual content material online and one in nine teens will receive unwanted online solicitations.
+Online predators aren’t strangers to the internet when it comes to targeting teens.
+Predators such as drug dealers and sex offenders have found a way to adopt online lingo that teens are using today as a way to communicate and relate with them.
+According to the Journal of Adolescent Health, 1 in 5 youth between the ages of 9 and 17 will see unwanted sexual content material online and 1 in 9 teens will receive unwanted online solicitations.